vyastreb/FDTransportCode/README.md

 The fluid flow solver supports several linear system solvers and preconditioners for efficient and robust solution of large sparse systems:

 **Direct Solvers:**
-- 🥇**Cholesky (`cholesky`)**: Uses CHOLMOD via scikit-sparse.
-Fastest for moderate system sizes if enough memory is available.
+- 🏆 **Cholesky (`cholesky`)**: Uses CHOLMOD via scikit-sparse.
+Fastest among all tested solvers and very memory efficient.
-- **PARDISO (`pardiso`)**: Intel MKL PARDISO direct solver, efficient for large symmetric systems (memory optimized low-level parameters are used).
+- **PARDISO (`pardiso`)**: Intel MKL PARDISO direct solver, worse in memory and slower than leaders, suboptimal.
 - **SciPy LU (`scipy.spsolve`)**: Standard LU decomposition from SciPy (not recommended for large problems: too slow and consumes a lot of memory).

 **Iterative Solvers:**
-- 🏆 **PETSc CG with HYPRE Preconditioner (`petsc`)**: Uses PETSc's CG solver with HYPRE preconditioning for high performance and scalability - this is the fastest solver.
+- 🥇 **PETSc CG with HYPRE Preconditioner (`petsc`)**: Uses PETSc's CG solver with HYPRE preconditioning for high performance and scalability - leader in memory consumption along with Cholesky but is slightly slower, at least at Intel.
-- **Conjugate Gradient with AMG Preconditioner (`scipy.amg.rs`, `scipy.amg.sa`, `scipy`)**: Uses PyAMG's Ruge-Stuben or Smoothed Aggregation algebraic multigrid as a preconditioner for the conjugate gradient method - 🥈 **`scipy.amg.rs`** is one of the best in terms of performance choices, the most memory efficient.
+- **Conjugate Gradient with AMG Preconditioner (`scipy.amg.rs`, `scipy.amg.sa`, `scipy`)**: Uses PyAMG's Ruge-Stuben or Smoothed Aggregation algebraic multigrid as a preconditioner for the conjugate gradient method; **`scipy.amg.rs`** explodes in time for bigger problems, suboptimal.

 **Rules of thumb:** If `auto` is specified, `cholesky` solver is used.
-For memory-limited cases, use `scipy.amg.rs`.
-For speed, use `petsc`.
+The backup solution is `petsc`.

 ## Performance

 Performance of the code on a truncated rough surface is shown below.
 The peak memory consumption and the CPU time required to perform connectivity analysis, constructing the matrix and solving the linear system are provided.
-The real number of DOFs is reported which corresponds to approximately 84% of the square grid $N\times N$ for $N\in\{500,1\,000,2\,000,4\,000,6\,000,8\,000\}$.
+The real number of DOFs is reported which corresponds to approximately 84% of the square grid $N\times N$ for $N\in\{500,1\,000,2\,000,4\,000,6\,000,8\,000,16\,000\}$.

 ![CPU and RAM performance of the solver](CPU_RAM_real_dof_performance.png)